Bertha (tunnel boring machine): Resumption of digging and subsequent activities

 On December 22, 2015 at 12:30 a.m., the machine resumed digging 1.5 ft through sand poured into the recovery pit.
 By January 4, Bertha had traveled 1,098 ft of its planned 9,270 ft route from SoDo to South Lake Union.
 On January 6, 2016, Bertha broke through the concrete access vault and began digging through normal soil.
 Digging was halted once again on January 12, 2016, after a barge carrying excavated dirt tipped over in Elliott Bay, spilling its load and damaging a dock at the Port of Seattle's Terminal 46.
 The same day, a sinkhole formed within the tunnel's work zone approximately 35 ft north of the access pit; the hole was filled with 250 cuyd of concrete by contractors the following day and was not expected by WSDOT to delay the resumption of digging later in the week.

 On January 14, 2016, Governor Jay Inslee ordered drilling on the tunnel to stop, invoking a contract clause in the tunnel agreement that allowed the state to suspend work based on unsafe conditions for project personnel or the general public.
-Before excavation of the tunnel could resume, WSDOT requested that the contractors, Seattle Tunnel Partners, complete and deliver an analysis of what caused the January 12 sinkhole and what modifications to tunneling operations could be made to prevent further ground-level problems.
+Before excavation of the tunnel could resume, WSDOT requested that STP complete and deliver an analysis of what caused the January 12 sinkhole and what modifications to tunneling operations could be made to prevent further ground-level problems.

 Digging resumed on February 23, after a WSDOT review determined that new soil monitoring practices were sufficient, allowing the machine conditional permission to bore through 160 ft of material and finish the initial testing phase of the machine.
 By March 14, Bertha had finished its 300 ft bore to a "safe haven" located ahead of the Alaskan Way Viaduct; allowing WSDOT and STP to prepare for a two-week closure of the viaduct in late April as the machine passed under the vulnerable structure while closely monitored.
 Following a month of maintenance and inspections, Bertha resumed tunneling on Friday, April 29, 2016, and crossed 15 ft under the closed viaduct in an 11-day closure in early May that ended earlier than scheduled.

 In June 2016, the tunnel reached its lowest point, 115 ft under Madison Street in downtown.
 A maintenance stop from June 23 to July 18 was conducted under Spring Street, replacing 33 of the cutterhead's teeth.

 By September 30, 2016, Bertha had tunneled 4,635 ft, surpassing the halfway mark of the planned 9,270 ft distance.
 As of 15 December 2016, the tunnel length reached 70% completion.

 Tunnel boring was completed on April 4, 2017, and the finished tunnel opened to traffic on February 4, 2019.
 Practically none of Bertha's components were reusable, and most of its steel was melted and recycled.
 The final, disassembled pieces of Bertha were removed from the tunnel portal in August 2017.